energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 ### Date and time information

 All timestamps collected by the `CO2-meter-SCD4x` devices were measured in [Unix time](https://en.wikipedia.org/wiki/Unix_time) format, using device clocks regularly synchronized via NTP with the correct UTC time.
 Setting the local device clock to the proper UTC time via NTP was one of the first steps performed by the measurement devices after they were connected to the internet via the home Wi-Fi network of a subject.
 Each measurement device synchronized its device clock via NTP every 6 hours.
 Uploads of measurement data (which could contain more than one measurement) were timestamped both by the measurement device according to the local device clock and by the server.
 We did not yet check for deviations between the last device timestamp of a measurement upload and the upload timestamp at the server.

-Timestamps of `bms` and `xovis` sources were assumed to be in the [Europe/Amsterdam](https://en.wikipedia.org/wiki/Time_in_the_Netherlands) timezone.
+Timestamps of `bms` and `xovis` sources were recorded in the [Europe/Amsterdam](https://en.wikipedia.org/wiki/Time_in_the_Netherlands) timezone.

-TO DO: describe how we verified this.

 Timestamps collected by human observers were also registered in the the [Europe/Amsterdam](https://en.wikipedia.org/wiki/Time_in_the_Netherlands) timezone.